-- (a) By the first week in November and before the Corporate Plan, Medium Term Financial Strategy and budget needs to be adopted, the executive will publish initial proposals and a broad timetable for the budget and policy framework, via a Cabinet report consistent with the detail in paragraph 2(b) to 2(j) having first canvassed the views of local stakeholders as appropriate and in a manner suitable to the matter under consideration.
-Any representations made to the executive shall be considered when reviewing the initial proposals. - (ba) By the end of December January, the executive will have consulted on its budget proposals as it considers appropriate and publish its detailed Corporate Plan, approve the draft Budget and Medium Term Financial Strategy Plan. and budget proposals.
-The overview and scrutiny committees shall determine whether it wishes to scrutinise the detailed Corporate Plan, draft Budget and Medium Term Financial Strategy Plan and budget proposals.
-The overview and scrutiny committee shall report to the Executive the outcome of its deliberations. - (eb) Having considered the report of the overview and scrutiny committee, the executive, if it considers it appropriate, may amend its proposals before submitting them to the February council meeting for consideration and adoption.
-It will also report to Council on how it has taken into account any recommendations from the overview and scrutiny committee. - (dc) The Council will consider the proposals of the executive and may adopt them, amend them, refer them back to the executive for further consideration, or substitute its own proposals in their place.
+- (a) By the end of January, the executive will have consulted on its budget proposals as it considers appropriate and approve the draft Budget and Medium Term Financial Plan.
+The overview and scrutiny committees shall determine whether it wishes to scrutinise the draft Budget and Medium Term Financial Plan.
+The overview and scrutiny committee shall report to the Executive the outcome of its deliberations. - (b) Having considered the report of the overview and scrutiny committee, the executive, if it considers it appropriate, may amend its proposals before submitting them to the February council meeting for consideration and adoption.
+It will also report to Council on how it has taken into account any recommendations from the overview and scrutiny committee. - (c) The Council will consider the proposals of the executive and may adopt them, amend them, refer them back to the executive for further consideration, or substitute its own proposals in their place.
 In considering the matter, the Council shall have before it the executive's proposals and any report from any relevant overview and scrutiny committee.
-The council tax levy requires receipt of precepts from precepting authorities and may be submitted to the March council meeting. - (e) The Council's decision will be publicised in accordance with Article 4 and a copy shall be given to the Leader.
-The notice of decision shall be dated and shall state either that the decision shall be effective immediately (if the Council accepts the executive's proposals without amendment) or (if the executive's proposals are not accepted without amendment), that the Council's decision will become effective on the expiry of five working days after the publication of the notice of decision, unless the Leader objects to it in that period.

-- If the Leader objects to the decision of the Council, he/she shall give written notice to the proper officer to that effect during the first working day after the Council's decision prior to the date upon which the decision is to be effective.
+The council tax levy requires receipt of precepts from precepting authorities and may be submitted to the March council meeting. - (d) If the Leader objects to the decision of the Council, he/she shall give written notice to the proper officer to that effect during the first working day after the Council's decision.
 The written notification must state the reasons for the objection.
-Where such notification is received, the proper officer shall convene a further meeting of the Council to reconsider its decision and the decision shall not be effective pending that meeting. - (ge) The Council meeting must take place within 107 working days of the receipt of the Leader's written objection.
-At that Council meeting, the decision of the Council shall be reconsidered in the light of the objection, which shall be available in writing for the Council. - (h) The Council shall at that meeting make its final decision on the matter. on the basis of a simple majority.
-The decision shall be made public in accordance with Article 4, and shall be implemented immediately. - (i) For virements please see paragraph 5 below.
-Any other changes to the budget and policy framework are reserved to the Council. - (j) Any of the time periods set out within the process for developing the Budget and Policy Framework contained herein may be varied by agreement between the Executive and the Scrutiny (Policy and Performance) Committee provided that proper regard is had to allowing a reasonable period of time at each stage. of the process to enable full and proper consultation and informed recommendations and decision making.
+Where such notification is received, the proper officer shall convene a further meeting of the Council to reconsider its decision and the decision shall not be effective pending that meeting. - (e) The Council meeting must take place within 7 working days of the receipt of the Leader's written objection.
+At that Council meeting, the decision of the Council shall be reconsidered in the light of the objection, which shall be available in writing for the Council.

+- (h) The Council shall at that meeting make its final decision on the matter. - (i) For virements please see paragraph 5 below.
+Any other changes to the budget and policy framework are reserved to the Council. - (j) Any of the time periods set out within the process for developing the Budget and Policy Framework contained herein may be varied by agreement between the Executive and the Scrutiny (Policy and Performance) Committee provided that proper regard is had to allowing a reasonable period of time at each stage.